BigBeefyCow666/QuarrySaver/README.md

 Relog and the waypoints should now be in your world!

 # Preformance
+## Limitations
+This current version is SUPER memory intensive, as for each worker (instance that allows multicored python program) you need a copy of all the variables, including all the nbt and block data of the schematic.
+I wanted to scan an insanely huge area for fun (1056 by 4200 (cough mexico) with a height of 150), which had 670,509,007 blocks.
+If I tried to run it with all 10 cores on my CPU, it would VERY quickly fill up all 16GB of RAM and crash.
+BUT, I did lower it's core count to four, and it just scraped by using all my memory.
+It took 7 minutes and 35 seconds to find all 3,941 immovable blocks in this area, and it was running at under half speed.
+Because of this problem I plan to create a new version that saves things temporarily to disk to minimise memory use, but this will be complicated.

+## Compared to JKM and SweetBaboo's
+OK, so my goal was to make it run faster than JKM and SweetBaboos's version, so lets look at the numbers.

 # Credits
 I got the idea to make this after seeing JKM and SweetBaboo's version they made and how slow it was, and wanted to improve the quality of life of building a quarry (and to prove that python can be fast if written right).